Fauna and Flora

 Hunters and Guides

 Gain a wealth of understanding in species identification and animal characteristics, introduction to tracking, and an in depth knowledge of the principles of professional hunting and guiding.
-There will be practical excursions chosen from top quality big game areas; Bubye conservancy, Rocky Glen, Malilangwe, Cawston and Peeke property.
+There will be practical excursions chosen from top quality big game areas such as, Bubye conservancy, Rocky Glen, Malilangwe, Cawston and Peeke property.